shellntel-acct/vcr/README.md

     - CIS Benchmark Scan for one of the following Windows operating systems:
         - 7/8/8.1/2008/2008R2/2012/2012R2

-- The script and its template directories.
+- The script and its template directories
-- Chrome, Firefox, or Internet Explorer 11 (in non-compatibility mode).
+- Chrome, Firefox, or Internet Explorer 11 (in non-compatibility mode)
-- A Windows machine running PowerShell v3 or higher.
+- A Windows machine running PowerShell v3 or higher

 ### Instructions
 Save the script and template folder to a destination of your choosing, and ensure you have a valid .nessus file at the ready.